 Grants are targeted where they are most needed to reflect the OfS's objectives and priorities and additional costs to providers.
 The adoption of formula funding methods is highly efficient in terms of the OfS's own administrative costs.
+It allows for the distribution of the large majority of our recurrent funding through a process that involves a relatively small staffing requirement.
+This allows OfS resources to be focused on areas that carry greater regulatory interest or risk.

-&lt;sup>11 See www.gov.uk/government/news/fairer-higher-education-system-for-students-and-taxpayers.
+14 See www.gov.uk/government/news/fairer-higher-education-system-for-students-and-taxpayers.